Evergreen Community Center and Library grand opening Saturday

 WICHITA, Kan.
-(KSNW) – The City of Wichita will be hosting the ribbon-cutting and grand opening of the Evergreen Community Center and Library at 10 a.m. on Saturday, April 9.
+(KSNW) – The City of Wichita will be hosting the ribbon-cutting and grand opening of the Evergreen Community Center and Library from 10 a.m. on Saturday, April 9, until around 2 p.m.

+According to Sean Jones, the Communications Specialist at the Wichita Public Library, they chose to open the facility in February because the facility was mostly ready to be used, and they wanted to let residents begin to use the facility.
+They were waiting on some last-minute furniture and fixtures and wanted to allow the artists more time to finish their pieces inside the building.

-According to a press release sent out by the City of Wichita, this grand opening will feature dance performances from Folkloric Group at Horace Man, music on the patio, remarks from elected officials and staff members of the City of Wichita, food trucks, information about community partners, and more.
+This grand opening will feature dance performances from Folkloric Group at Horace Man, music on the patio, remarks from elected officials and staff members of the City of Wichita, information about community partners, food trucks from El Vago and Las Delicias, and more.

 The City of Wichita’s goal was to create a “one-stop-shop” to fulfill the community’s needs.